jubaan/grupo_7_sportCarsDealer/README.md

 ## Project Details

 Zebra is a fictional US-based car rental company that provides its users the exclusive experience of driving and enjoying a Porsche.
+It is located in the wealthiest cities around the United States, known for its car lovers and passionate automotive communities.

+Zebra's customers value time, commodities, relationships, and life.
+They're fortunate people that drive towards achieving their personal and professional goals.
+They see in zebra the opportunity to share, be productive and enjoy life while they go or enjoy the ride from point A to point B.

+Considering this, Zebra wants to revamp its website and has allowed us to start from scratch.
+The requirements for this project are:

+- Responsive Website (Mobile, Tablet, and Desktop)
+- Views:
+  - Home
+  - Car detail
+  - Log in form
+  - Sign up form
+  - Reservation form
+  - Booking Reservation Cart
+- User should be able to know about the company, their services, and where to find them.
+- Users should be able to make a reservation and pay for the service.
+- Users should be able to update, change or cancel their reservations.

 ### Live Preview and Screenshots